Savannah Premises Liability Lawyers

 Who Are Potential Defendants in a Premises Liability Lawsuit?

-The property owner is typically the most common defendant in a premises liability lawsuit.
+Property owners are typically the most common defendants in a premises liability lawsuit.
 For example, if you were injured while staying at a hotel, the owner may be liable for your injuries.
 However, liability may not always fall on the owner directly.
 If the owner leases the premises to another party, that tenant may be responsible for maintaining safety and liable for your injuries.

 Investigating Your Case